mountainkidai/rfSEClub/Programming/python/013_basic_operations.md

 # 013 Basic Operations

 Basic operations on data structures like lists, tuples, and dictionaries involve accessing, modifying, adding, and removing elements.
-For young scientists in the rfSE Club, mastering these operations is essential for manipulating datasets in scientific applications, such as organizing experiment results or managing simulation data.
+For students in the rfSE Club, mastering these operations is essential for manipulating datasets in scientific applications, such as organizing experiment results or managing simulation data.

 ## Operations on Lists